About Blackheath

 2018: Girls play formal cricket matches at Blackheath for the first time.

-2019: I'Anson League 1 Champions.
+2019: I'Anson League Division 1 Champions.
 The club acquires a new second ground at Grafham.

 2020: Grafham becomes the formal home of our new Ladies and Girls squads.